 It may not seem like much—about 60 arrests and 15 collisions a year—but for a town our size, El Centro has a bad DUI problem.
 And because of how alcohol impairs drivers, El Centro’s drunk driving accidents can cause far worse damage than other car crashes.
 Drunk drivers are more likely to speed, less likely to brake as quickly, and not coordinated enough to swerve out of the way of the people in their paths.

-If you suffered injuries in a drunk driving accident, an experienced El Centro personal injury attorney can help you seek the compensation you deserve.
+If you suffered injuries in a drunk driving accident, an experienced El Centro Drunk Driving Accident Lawyer can help you seek the compensation you deserve.
 Contact Gomez Trial Attorneys today to learn more about your legal right to compensation following a drunk driving accident.

 At Gomez Trial Attorneys, we have substantial experience with many types of personal injury claims, including drunk driving accident claims in the El Centro area.
 While we cannot guarantee the results of any claim, many of our past clients have found that having an attorney on their side substantially increases the compensation they ultimately receive for their injuries.
 We have helped clients identify additional parties who share liability for their accidents, worked to collect evidence, and taken over negotiations with insurance companies following many types of accidents.
 We want to hear from you and see what we can do to help.